CloseClose

 Activity Levels

 Those who lead a sedentary lifestyle often experience higher LDL cholesterol levels.
-Increasing your activity levels and getting at least 150 minutes of exercise each week can improve your cholesterol.
-Studies have shown that vigorous exercise, such as aerobics or running can boost HDL cholesterol.
+Increasing activity levels and getting at least 150 minutes of weekly exercise can improve cholesterol.
+Studies have shown that vigorous exercise, such as aerobics or running, can boost HDL cholesterol.

 Heredity

 Although you can do nothing about your heredity, knowing the health history of your family members can help protect your health.
 High cholesterol can be hereditary.
-By knowing and understanding your family’s health history, you can better protect yourself should from cardiovascular issues associated with high cholesterol levels.
+By learning and understanding your family's health history, you can better protect yourself from cardiovascular issues associated with high cholesterol levels.

 Smoking